-Virtually ALL F or J international students and scholars and their dependents must file an income tax form every year in order to be in compliance with the Internal Revenue Service (IRS) regulations.
+Virtually All F- or J- international students and scholars and their dependents must file an income tax form every year in order to be in compliance with the Internal Revenue Service (IRS) regulations.
 This is true regardless of whether they earned income while in the United States.
-Income tax issues for foreign nationals are complex and confusing.
+Income tax issues for foreigners are complex and confusing.
 The following is designed to give you a basic understanding of your responsibilities and tell you how to get more information.
 Do not construe the information presented here as individual tax advice!

-Caution: Please note that the USCIS (U.S. Citizenship and Immigration Services) and the IRS (Internal Revenue Service) use the terms "resident" and "nonresident" to mean different things.
-This is very confusing to visiting scholars and to sponsoring departments as well.
+Please note that the USCIS (U.S. Citizenship and Immigration Services) and the IRS (Internal Revenue Service) use the terms "resident" and "nonresident" to mean different things.
+This is enormously confusing to visiting scholars and to sponsoring departments as well.
+Please call an International Tax Specialist for clarification.

 When you first begin employment in the United States, you will have to fill out a W-4 Form.
 This helps your employer estimate how much of your income should be "withheld" (or deducted) from your wages for the purpose of paying taxes.
 Your employer pays those amounts directly to the U.S. Treasury on your behalf.
 In your annual tax return, you must reconcile your account with the government to verify that you paid the right amount over the course of the year.
 If you paid too much, you can claim a refund, which will be paid promptly unless the government disagrees with your calculations.